ad220/gopro-remote-companion-android/README.md

 ## Installation
 I did not released this on the Play Store for now.
 You can use Android Studio to build, install and run the app on a connected smartphone with USB debugging on, or you can install the release provided on GitHub.

+For now, the location permission must be given through the settings (asking on first app launch not implemented yet), as it is required to scan for bluetooth devices.

 ## How to use it
 Make sure you have Garmin ConnectIQ app installed on your phone and that your watch is paired to it (that should not be a problem as it is the proper way to sync your watch).